 Therefore, if a trend moves from $1 to 100$, it may retrace (go back down) to 1 of 3 important levels. $62, $50, $38.

-This is a long-term weekly chart of the S&P500, it stretches back 5 years to 2007 from 2011.
+This is a long-term weekly chart of the S&P500 stretching back five years to 2007 from 2011.
 This enables us to get some perspective of the Financial Crisis in 2007, and compare that to what happened later.